uasal/spacehardwarehandbook-public/source/naming.rst

 Consistent naming of mechancial components is key for tracking parts and maintaining a clear folder structure for design files.

 For mechanical assemblies we have adopted the approach below.
-In the example, a subassembly such as the JWST aft-optics assembly (AOA) houses a fictitous Extra-Solar Coronagraph (ESC) instrument.
+In the example, a Space Telescope Program runs a Versatile CubeSat Telescope (VCT) which contains an aft-optics assembly (AOA) that  houses a fictitous Extra-Solar Coronagraph (ESC) instrument.

 1. The Assembly will be represented by an alphanumeric string, e.g., XXX-XXX-XX###, where X is capital letter and # is a number from 0-9.